developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 ---

 ## Overview
-Enterprise Keyboard is designed to provide the most productive means possible of inputting data into Zebra devices.
+Enterprise Keyboard is a soft input device that's designed to provide the most productive means possible of inputting data into Zebra devices.
 Building on the stock Android keyboard, Enterprise Keyboard adds programmable keys, switches quickly between languages and key layouts, and has the ability to scan data directly into an application.

-Enterprise Keyboard also makes use of Android's Personal dictionary for spelling suggestions and corrections, permitting customers and partners to populate the device with industry-specific terms to help improve the speed and accuracy of keyboard input. <!-- A Personal dictionary can be populated and mass-deployed through Zebra's Mobility Extensions (MX) and [StageNow](/stagenow/2-2/about/) tools.
+Zebra's keyboard also makes use of the Android Personal Dictionary for spelling suggestions and corrections, and permits customers and partners to populate the device with industry-specific terms to help improve the speed and accuracy of keyboard input. <!-- A Personal dictionary can be populated and mass-deployed through Zebra's Mobility Extensions (MX) and [StageNow](/stagenow/2-2/about/) tools.
 [Learn more](../settings#personaldictionary).-->

 This version of Enterprise Keyboard includes the following languages: